nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_smp.rst

 where:

 * *stream_session_id* - Session identifier.
-  The same value as obtained via Get Missing Image Info Request.
+  The same value as obtained using Get Missing Image Info Request.
   Must appear when "off" is 0.
 * *len* - Length of an image.
   Must appear when "off" is 0.